pimcore/generic-data-index-bundle/README.md

 ## Features in a Nutshell
 - Based on OpenSearch
 - Indexing of all asset and data objects
-- Centralized data index for multiple bundles
+- Centralized data index for multiple bundles (Portal Engine, Studio API/UI, etc.)
 - Provides search services and models to search, filter and aggregate data in the OpenSearch indices

 ## Documentation Overview